wearerequired/simpletoc-block/README.md

-# Scroll Slide Block
+# Simple TOC Block
 A custom WordPress plugin.
+This plugin is a fork of [mtoensing/simpletoc](https://github.com/mtoensing/simpletoc).

 ## Plugin Development